Significant Accounting Policies

 We are exposed to counterparty credit risks on all derivatives.
 Because these amounts are recorded at fair value, the full amount of our exposure is the carrying value of these instruments.
 We only enter into derivative transactions with well established institutions and therefore we believe the counterparty credit risk is minimal.

-During fiscal years 2017, 2016, and 2015, these interest rate swap agreements had minimal ineffectiveness and were considered highly-effective hedges.
+During fiscal year 2014, the transition period ended September 28, 2013, and fiscal year 2013, the interest rate swap agreements had minimal ineffectiveness and were considered highly-effective hedges.

-The changes in fair value of the interest rate swap agreements resulted in AOCI gains, net of taxes, of $0.1 million and $0.3 million for the years ended September 30, 2017, and October 1, 2016, respectively, and an AOCI loss, net of taxes, of $0.2 million for the year ended October 3, 2015.
-See Note 16(d) - Derivatives for further details.
+The changes in fair value of the interest rate swap agreements resulted in an AOCI gain, net of taxes, of $0.3 million for the year ended September 27, 2014, an AOCI loss, net of taxes, of $0.5 million for the transition period ended September 28, 2013, and an AOCI gain, net of taxes, of $47 thousand for the year ended June 29, 2013.
+See Note 15(d) - Derivatives for further details.

 The entire disclosure for all significant accounting policies of the reporting entity.